 Shark Spotting: November to April

 1. Blue Bay Marine ParkKnown for its clean, soft white sandy beaches and clear coastline, Blue Bay Marine Park is one of the best spots for snorkelling in Mauritius.
-It is a protected marine park and is just off the south-east corner of Mauritius.
-Ranging between 5 and 6 metres depth, the Blue Bay Marine Park is ideal for beginners as well.
-The clear waters in this park make for great visibility.
+It is a protected marine park just off the southeast corner of Mauritius.
+Ranging between 5 and 6 metres in depth, the Blue Bay Marine Park is ideal for beginners.
+In addition, the clear waters in this park make for excellent visibility.

 You don't need to take a motorboat to get into these waters.
-You can directly wade in from the Blue Bay Beach.
+Instead, you can directly wade in from the Blue Bay Beach.
 Avid snorkelers find this place magical.
 One can spot a plethora of exciting and vibrant fish.
-Wrasse, clownfish, angelfish, parrotfish, and a variety of flora can be spotted in these waters.
-The flora is made up of coral reefs, mangroves, seagrasses and algae.
+In addition, wrasse, clownfish, angelfish, parrotfish, and various flora can be spotted in these waters.
+The flora comprises coral reefs, mangroves, seagrasses and algae.

 Approximate cost: MUR 430

 2. Flic en FlacFlic en Flac beach covers an extended part of the western Mauritian coast.
 The beach boasts of clear waters and amazing aquatic life.
 The powder white sands stretch along the blue water, making the beach a phenomenal place to watch a dramatic Mauritian sunset from.
 With typically calm waters, the lagoon of Flic en Flac is suitable for beginners and is also considered safe for snorkelling.